 By revealing its risk management practices, Silicon Valley Bank is setting an example for other banks to follow, particularly those operating in the technology sector.

-In conclusion, the proxy statement filed by Silicon Valley Bank shows that the bank’s leadership is aware of the inherent risks of operating in the technology sector and has taken proactive steps to manage these risks.
+The proxy statement filed by Silicon Valley Bank shows that the bank’s leadership is aware of the inherent risks of operating in the technology sector and has taken proactive steps to manage these risks.

 By disclosing its risk management practices, the bank is demonstrating its commitment to transparency and accountability, which is essential for maintaining trust and confidence in the banking industry.